Empowering Montana: NorthWestern Energy’s expanded role at the Colstrip Power Plant

 Myth:

-Setting up a subsidiary for the Puget Sound Energy share of the Colstrip Power Plant by NorthWestern Energy is a violation of Montana law.
+The Puget Sound Energy share of the Colstrip Power Plant acquired by NorthWestern Energy doesn't benefit Montanans.

 Fact:

-NorthWestern Energy is acquiring Avista’s share of the Colstrip Power Plant, which is adequate to serve our Montana customers’ energy demand today.
+NorthWestern Energy's acquisition of Avista’s share of the Colstrip Power Plant is adequate to serve our Montana customers’ energy demand today.

 Generation from the Puget Sound Energy share of the Colstrip Plant is not needed right now to meet our Montana customers’ energy demand.
 That’s why we’ve ensured that the costs to operate and maintain this share will not be included in Montana customer rates until it is needed to serve them.

-This transaction is specifically structured to protect our Montana customers and fully complies with both state law and regulatory requirements.
+This transaction is specifically structured to protect our Montana customers.

 Myth: